 You may have heard of cutback weeks (also known as recovery or down weeks) and maybe you already incorporate them into your running schedule – if so, keep it going!
-Cutback weeks are important for all runners, whether you’re training for a marathon, 5k, trail race, or simply building a base.
+Cutback weeks are important for all runners, whether you’re training for a marathon, 5k, trail race, or simply building a base and are a necessity for becoming a stronger and healthier runner.
 But why take cutback weeks if we’re building mileage or speed and feeling good while doing it?
 Why not just go with it and keep building?

 Why do I need cutback weeks?

 Cutback weeks significantly reduce the risk of injury, fatigue, and burnout for any runner.
 As runners, we build every building block by putting our body under stress.
 This training is cumulative and reducing your training volume every few weeks will allow your body to absorb the work from the building block and rebuild itself for the next building block.
 Reductions in your mileage allow your body to recover from the stress of building mileage and speed.
 Our bodies are fragile and neglecting a cutback week could lead a runner straight to an injury.

 My tip: Schedule a cutback week before you feel you need one.
 If a runner waits until they feel a niggle or run down, it could be too late and injury or burnout may have already started.

 I always reduce my athletes’ mileage by about 25-33%.
 So let’s say you’re running 30 miles a week – a cutback week may be anywhere from 20-24 miles.
 If you’re running 50 miles a week, you might reduce your mileage to ~34-38 miles.